Lilium N.V. (LILM) EPS is poised to hit -0.22 next quarter: How Investors Can Make It Count the Most? - News Daemon

 Lilium N.V.
 (NASDAQ: LILM) Trading Performance Indicators

 Let’s observe the current performance indicators for Lilium N.V.
 (LILM).
-The Stock has managed to achieve an average true range (ATR) of 0.07.
+It’s Quick Ratio in the last reported quarter now stands at 3.90.
+The Stock has managed to achieve an average true range (ATR) of 0.08.

 Technical Analysis of Lilium N.V.
 (LILM)

-Now, what If we examine the latest scores posted by [Lilium N.V., LILM].
-During the last 5-days, its volume was better the volume of 1.48 million it reported in year-ago period.
-During the previous 9 days, stock’s Stochastic %D was recorded 35.53% While, its Average True Range was 0.0749.
+Going through the that latest performance of [Lilium N.V., LILM].
+Its last 5-days volume of 5.07 million indicated improvement to the volume of 1.76 million it revealed a year ago.
+During the previous 9 days, stock’s Stochastic %D was recorded 9.33% While, its Average True Range was 0.0881.